Social Media Statistics 2026 for Briefs & KPI — Fresh Figures and How to Use Them

 Choose meaningful metrics

 Move away from vanity metrics like follower count.
-Prioritise:
+Prioritize:

 • Engagement rate